-

 Basically, the transfer of registered shares in a private company requires a SPA and the physical delivery of the share certificates including an endorsement to the purchaser.
 In addition, a board approval may be necessary if there are transfer restrictions in the target’s Articles.
 To become accepted by the target, the new shareholder must be entered into the shareholder register of the target company.

 The transfer of bearer shares in a private company basically requires a SPA and the notification and registration of the purchaser as the new shareholder in the company custodian’s register of shareholders.
-As mentioned under Question 4, bearer shares were immobilized in 2013 and thus are no longer transferred by way of mere physical delivery, but have to be deposited with a custodian.
+As mentioned under Question 4, bearer shares are deemed immobilized by law and thus are no longer transferred by way of mere physical delivery, but have to be deposited with a custodian.

 With the enactment of the new Blockchain Act and other amendments the Liechtenstein legislator also approved of new mechanism which allows to reduce the formal requirements for a transfer of shares.
 It is possible to represent any form of security (registered or bearer shares) in a book-entered security (Wertrecht).
 If this is the case, only the registration of the new shareholder in the book of shares (Wertrechtebuch) is a prerequisite but not the physical transfer of the share endorsement.
 In addition, the book of shares can be managed and kept on a blockchain basis which makes it possible to transfer the registered book-entered securities automatically by way of tokens.